ebang091/42-CPP/cpp09/Readme.md

    Error: too large a number.
    $>
       ```
-   (use internal database to calcuate the bitCoin exchange amout : multiply (exchange rate)

 3. Do you know and understand Reverse Polish Notation? (ex01) <br>
 4. Can you use STL libraries and make Reverse Poliish Notation works that you can calcualte? (ex01) <br>
    ```